svenhalvorson/SvenR/README.md

 #> 32 4.93     FALSE
 ```

 Most of the time when investigating observations with duplicated keys, I want to see the other values that are not duplicated to try and differentiate the observations.
-I like the STATA function 'duplicates tag' that makes it easier to look at observations with the same IDs.
+This was inspired by the STATA function 'duplicates tag' that makes it easier to look at observations with the same IDs.

 ### Missing data